parkermax93/hearthstone/README.md

 # Hearthstone

-Hearthstone Gem!
+Welcome to my Hearthstone Gem!
 This gem has a list of all the mage specific spells at the time of last commit, in a single command line interface.

 ## Installation